The Woodlands Corporate Governance Attorneys

 - Assist holding shareholder and board meetings - Ensure annual shareholder meetings are held.
 Attending board meetings to provide counsel.
 Draft meeting minutes documenting proper governance.

-- Guide compliance measures - Oversee measures so company meets all SEC filing, auditing, internal controls, and other legal compliance duties.
+- Guide compliance measures - Oversee measures so the company meets all SEC filing, auditing, internal controls, and other legal compliance duties.

 - Confidentiality policy - Implement sound policies and protocols to safeguard confidentiality of proprietary company information.